 St Patrick’s Mental Health Services' Research Ethics Committee reviews applications to undertake research in St Patrick’s University Hospital, St Edmundsbury Hospital and the Dean Clinics.
 Its remit is to protect the safety and welfare of researchers and research participants, and primarily to weigh the risks and benefits of individual research projects.

-To submit an application for review, please complete the following documents:
+To submit an application for review, please complete the following documents and submit them by email to the REC administrator, whose details are at the bottom of this page:

 Any applications submitted in any other format will not be accepted.